bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ![721-80304.png](721-80304.png)

-Parallax sells exact replacement part for only $3 each.
+Parallax sells the exact replacement part.
 They are made from 0.093 inches thick black acetal.
+They cost a reasonable for $3 each.

 Of course it is Friday night, so even if with an overnight shipping upgrade, I'd be grounded at least for the next 5 days.

-Maker Faire is in 2 weeks, so that won't work.
+Maker Faire is 2 weeks away and there is (obviously) at least one crash-inducing problem to work out, so that wouldn't work.

 ###Make replacement motor mounts!